Terms Of Service

 Ting Mobile Services

-If you get a device directly from us and you do not alter or modify it in an unauthorized way (as laid out in this Terms of Service) it will work with the services we offer and that you have entered into a billing arrangement with us to use.
+If you get a device directly from us and you do not alter or modify it in an unauthorized way (as laid out in this Terms of Service) it should work with the services we offer and that you have entered into a billing arrangement with us to use.
+If the device doesn’t work we will act accordingly and do all we can to get you a working device without an additional fee.

 Active Line Fee